Good news to close the year for those playing video games: Well, at least if you are from Mexico...

 Even Sheinbaum acknowledged the contradictions.
 While she noted that many online games can be addictive, expensive, and built around violent mechanics, she concluded that taxation was the wrong joystick to pull.
 "The tax had too many complications," she said.
 "We decided it was better to remove it and promote a culture of peace instead."

 Critics were quicker (and sharper) in their response.
-"They argue that consoles generate violence, as if gamers were potential criminals," said Iraís Reyes (via El País), a lawmaker from the Citizens' Movement party.
+"They argue that consoles generate violence, as if gamers were potential criminals," said Iraís Reyes, a lawmaker from the Citizens' Movement party.
 "No one becomes a criminal for surviving the apocalypse in The Last of Us, pulling off a Fatality in Mortal Kombat, or catching creatures in Pokémon."

 Mexico is Latin America's largest video game market

-The debate hit a nerve in a country that is not just playing games, but building them.
-Mexico is Latin America's largest video game market and ranks tenth worldwide.
-According to an Endeavor study published earlier this year, the industry generated more than $2.3 billion in revenue, with over 76 million active players in 2024.
-In the past five years alone, at least 67 video game development studios have launched nationwide.

-This wasn't Mexico's first uneasy encounter with gaming culture.
+This wasn't Mexico's first uneasy encounter with gaming culture, though.
 In 2021, former president Andrés Manuel López Obrador released a list of recommendations for "proper" video game use, warning against chatting with strangers online and criticizing parents for using games as a digital babysitter.
 "It does affect and cause harm," he said at the time.

-What are your thoughts on the entire situation?
+The debate, of course, hit a nerve in a country that is not just playing games, but building them.
+Mexico is Latin America's largest video game market and ranks tenth worldwide.
+According to estimates published earlier this year, the industry generated more than $2.3 billion in revenue.
+To put that figure into perspective, the only countries that generated more revenue were (in order): China, United States, Japan, South Korea, Germany, United Kingdom, France, Canada, and Brazil (via Newzoo).